Discrete harmonic functions in the three-quarter plane: Introduction

-with $P$ is a polynomial in $\mathbb{R}[y]$, $\widetilde{w}_{\varphi}$ a conformal mapping (see Section~\ref{sub:ConformalGluingFunction}, $\widetilde{w}_{\varphi}$ satisfies an algebraic differential equation and can be simply expressed in terms of sine and arcsine functions) and $G_{\varphi}$ an explicit function defined from $\widetilde{w}_{\varphi}$.
-In particular, taking $P$ of degree 1, we get the \textit{unique positive discrete harmonic function} (satisfying \ref{P1}, \ref{P2} and \ref{P3}) and the generating function $D(x,y)$ has exactly the same asymptotics that the ones found in the article of Mustapha \cite{Mu-19}.
-After some simplifications, we have
+see Lemma~\ref{lem:pol-harmfct}.
+Let $\widetilde{w}_{\varphi}$ be a conformal mapping (see Section~\ref{sub:ConformalGluingFunction}, $\widetilde{w}_{\varphi}$ depends on the step set and satisfies an algebraic differential equation and can be simply expressed in terms of sine and arcsine functions) and $G_{\varphi}$ an explicit algebraic function defined from $\widetilde{w}_{\varphi}$.
+The generating function $D(x,y)$ of discrete harmonic functions \emph{not necessarily positive} (satisfying \ref{P1} and \ref{P2}) can be expressed as